javiergomez1/RHC_CIT114/notes04.md

   5. To Contact DDoS response team, either Business or Enterprise Support is required
 ### 2) Two Quotes Identified
 - An IAM Group is used to grant the same permissions to multiple users
 - Customer can issue and keep their own encryption keys
+- ACLs are less commonly used because they predate IAM

 ### 3) New Facts Learned were Described